Beleaguered nursing homes prepare for monumental task of vaccinating residents and staff

 Timing and volume of the vaccine that could be arriving at the doorstep of the nursing homes remains unclear.
 “That could begin in a matter of days to weeks,” Feifer said.

-Families who have been cut off from residents — waving through windows and talking on cellphones in lieu of real visits — will need to be located and educated about the vaccines so they can decide whether to provide consent for relatives with dementia and other cognitive problems, said Mike Dark, staff attorney at California Advocates for Nursing Home Reform.
+Families who have been physically cut off from residents — waving through windows and talking on cellphones — will need to be located and educated about the vaccines so they can decide whether to provide consent for relatives with dementia and other cognitive problems, said Mike Dark, staff attorney at California Advocates for Nursing Home Reform.

 “The population inside a nursing home has been extraordinarily isolated for the past nine months,” he said.
 “It is unlikely they have seen a lot of the public information.
 Many nursing home residents don’t even know who their doctor is.”